AntoniaSavu/Kernel-Based-Molecular-ML-For-Vector-Valued-Properties/README.md

 # Kernel Based Molecular Machine Learning for Vector Valued Properties

 This repository contains my bachleor thesis conducted at Jacobs University.
-In this project, I focused on kernel based regression models, with a specific focus on the prediction of the Transition Dipole Moment - a vectorial property of molecules.
+In this project, I focused on kernel based regression models, specifically on the prediction of the Transition Dipole Moment - a vectorial property of molecules.

 ## Overview